 Norwegian currently holds five Air Operator’s Certificates (AOC) to secure the company's traffic rights and expansion, also outside Europe.
 An AOC is an operational and technical approval issued by a country’s Civil Aviation Authority which grants the holder the right to conduct commercial flights.

-Norwegian has also been granted an Irish AOC for its subsidiary Norwegian Air International Limited (NAI), which is based in Dublin.
-The company's UK subsidiary based in London, Norwegian UK, also holds a UK AOC.
+Norwegian has been granted two AOCs by the Civil Aviation Authority in Norway.
+One is for Norwegian Air Norway (NAN), while the other is for Norwegian Air Shuttle (NAS).
+Norwegian has also been granted an Irish AOC for its subsidiary Norwegian Air International Limited (NAI), which is based in Dublin, and a Swedish AOC, Norwegian Air Sweden (NSE).
+The company's UK subsidiary based in London, Norwegian UK (NUK), also holds a UK AOC.